 Finally, you want to look at luminosity.
-Projectors perform the best when they are in a dark room reflected off of high-quality screens.
-Most people do not have the luxury of using their projector in a completely dark room, so they need a projector that has high luminosity.
-If you are going to be gaming in a room with a lot of ambient light, you will want a projector with a minimum of 2500 lm.
+Projectors perform the best in a dark room reflected off of high-quality screens.
+Most people do not have the luxury of using their projector in a completely dark room, so they need a high-luminosity projector.
+If you are gaming in a room with a lot of ambient light, you will want a projector with a minimum of 2500 lm.

 How to Optimize Your Projector Settings for Gaming

 Finding a projector that meets the requirements of a gaming projector can be a challenge.
-However, there are some excellent guides out there, including this one showing you the difference between short throw vs. regular gaming projectors and which one won’t break the bank buying new bulbs.
+However, some excellent guides are out there, including this one showing you the difference between short throw vs. regular gaming projectors, which won’t break the bank by buying new bulbs.

-Once you have found the right projector, you need to set it up to give you the best experience.
+Once you have found the right projector, you must set it up to give you the best experience.
 The following are some tips that may help.

 Determining the Proper Distance from the Screen

-One of the first things that we need to consider is the distance that your projector will be from the screen.
-This will be determined by the throw ratio of the projector.
-A projector that is a short-throw can be closer to the screen while still producing an optimal size image.
+Optimize Your Projector Settings!
+One of the first things we must consider is the distance your projector will be from the screen.
+The throw ratio of the projector will determine this.
+A projector short throw can be closer to the screen while producing an optimal-size image.
 A long throw projector may need to be situated farther back.

-When you look at the owner’s manual of your projector, you are going to see a number that looks like 1.15:1.
-In this scenario, these numbers would indicate that for every meter of width your picture has, your projector needs to be 1.5 m back.
-If you want your image to be 2 m wide, the projector will need to be 2.5 m back, and so on.
+When you look at the owner’s manual of your projector, you will see a number that looks like 1.15:1.
+In this scenario; these numbers would indicate that for every meter of width, your picture has, your projector needs to be 1.5 m back.
+If you want your image to be 2 m wide, the projector must be 2.5 m back, and so on.

 We feel that getting a projector screen is essential to getting the most out of your projector.
 Sure, you can project onto a blank wall, but your gaming will have sharper images and more vibrant colors if you use a proper screen.
 Putting a solid black frame around the screen will also improve contrast levels.